jasminediaconu/GoGreen/doc/sprint6/issue-distribution5.md

 ## Popup windows for plus button and functionality (Giuliano):

-	*
-Fix applyButton to add energy and transport to the agenda
+* Fix applyButton method in AgendaController to add energy and transport to the agenda when clicked apply
-	*
-Make applyButton generic
+* Make applyButton generic
-	*
-Check if its already in that day if not take it from the database and add it to the day.
+* Check if solarpanel, leds, lowered temperate already in agenda for that day if not take it from the database and add it to the day.
-	*
-lower temperature
+* lower temperature
-	*
-solarpanels
-	*
-main.clientuser.getsolarpanels
-	*
-main.clientuser.getleds
-	*
+* solarpanels
+* main.clientuser.getsolarpanels and implement in show agendaactivities function
+* main.clientuser.getleds and implement in show agendaactivities function
-add unit to Text km if g if food
+* add unit to Text km if g if food -
-	*
-Ask on mattermost java app, if not able to contribute that much
+* Ask on mattermost java app, if not able to contribute that much

-	*
+FROM LAST WEEK:

-Mockito Achievement, Item, Activity
+* Mockito Achievement, Item, Activity

-	*
-Extra miscellaneous plus button to be filled with items from Jan-Willem
+* Extra miscellaneous plus button to be filled with items from Jan-Willem
-	*
-Connect profile car to transportChoices dropdown button option by car
+* Connect profile car to transportChoices dropdown button option by car
-	*
-Connect profile energy to energyChoices
+* Connect profile energy to energyChoices

 ## Backend and General (Wout):

-	*
-Make a follow request
+* Make a follow request

-	*
-Link CO2 saved from Agenda to show under ProfileScreen - data persistence
+* Link CO2 saved from Agenda to show under ProfileScreen - data persistence

-	*
-Make a request to make the profile picture persistent Make an in id for the image, client sends it to the server then send it back when user logs in
+* Make a request to make the profile picture persistentMake an in id for the image, client sends it to the server then send it back when user logs in

-	*
-Change database to be able to receive the number of solar panels and leds from the profile
+* Change database to be able to receive the number of solar panels and leds from the profile

+FROM LAST WEEK:

 * Make the request specific for username, failed username and email
 * Store the profile icon on the server